 Eventually, you make your way through a clearing in the forest.
 The noise stops.
 Everything around you begins to feel more…divine.
 Architecture begins to appear again, and you press forward with a feeling of unease.
 That’s when you come face to face with something almost indescribable.

 A giant woman as tall as a house floats above the ground before you.
 Your blood runs cold, and a thousand questions run through your mind at once.
 What are you?
 A spirit?
 A monster?
 A god?!?
 You don’t know whether to attack it or pray for mercy.
 The last thing you remember is the mysterious entity hurling a bolt of light at you before everything went black.

 You wake up to a flash of blinding light.
 The sounds of a heavy hammer pounding on steel echo in the distance.

 So what did you guys think of that?
 Instead of picking the game apart, I wanted to turn one ‘run’ of Dark Devotion into a story.
 Many have likely written this game off as another 2D Dark Souls clone, but there’s something special about this title.
-Combat is slow and methodical, but randomly generated item placement keep each playthrough interesting.
-The world building can also be enjoyed through observing the world around you and reading notes rather than sitting through cutscenes.
+Combat is slow and methodical but randomly generated item placement keeps each playthrough interesting.
+The world-building can also be enjoyed through observing the world around you and reading notes rather than sitting through cutscenes.